fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 The goal of this course is to see how much fun we can have exploring different perspectives on the concept of national cuisine and American food.
 Never shall we care about memorizing and regurgitating supposedly important historical "facts".

 Each class meeting is 2.5 hours, which is long.
-So we'll break it up into various activities, including mini-lectures, small and large group discussion of common readings (the books), and primary source analysis (a mix of newspapers, ads, menus, novels, etc), as well as student presentations on select short readings (of your choice) that dive deeper into topics touched on in the books.
+So we'll break it up into various activities (with breaks), including mini-lectures, small and large group discussion of common readings (the books), and primary source analyses (mixes of newspapers, ads, menus, literature, trade journals), as well as student presentations on select short readings (of your choice) that dive deeper into topics touched on in the books.

 Some questions we'll tackle: What have Americans eaten over time?
 Why?
 How much have immigration and regionalization mattered?
 How have food production, technology, and marketing practices changed eating habits?
 How have dietary and nutritional advice altered perceptions of food and cuisine over the 20th century?
 How have recent global industrial conglomerates shaped the idea of what constitutes American food?
 What can the future of American food learn from its past?